 3.1.1 Office Bearers

 The Council Office Bearers must be parents and shall include the Chair, Vice-Chair, Treasurer and Events & Fundraising Convener.

 The Council can create and elect other roles as considered to be appropriate to enable it to carry out its functions and fulfil its objectives.

 Office Bearers will be elected at the AGM and are appointed for one year.
-Office Bearers may be re-elected for multiple terms and may hold office for a period of three consecutive years.
+Office Bearers may be re-elected for multiple terms, but recommended not to exceed three consecutive years.
 Office Bearers may not hold more than one elected position at one time.